 Shirts made of natural fibers like cotton or linen will hold the starch and their crispness much better than a fabric made from a blend of natural and synthetic (cotton/polyester) fibers or a hundred percent synthetic fabric.
 If the shirt is labeled dry clean only, you will not be able to successfully apply the amount of starch needed to achieve crispness.

-- Fill a large plastic storage container or laundry room sink with three gallons of water and two cups of liquid starch.
+Fill a large plastic storage container or laundry room sink with three gallons of water and two cups of liquid starch.

-- Submerge the clean shirt(s) in the water/starch mixture.
+Submerge the clean shirt(s) in the water/starch mixture.
 Be sure that the entire shirt is saturated.

 If you can't iron right away you can very lightly mist the shirt with water before ironing.

+Since the shirt fabric is cotton or linen, use the highest heat recommended (204 °C or 400 °F) for those fibers.
+Do not use the steam setting.

 Heavily starched shirts are ironed the same way as any shirt.
-Since the shirt fabric is cotton or linen, use the highest heat recommended for those fibers.
-Again, remember to skip the steam.

 Start with the collar and be sure to iron both sides with the collar flat on the ironing board.
 Next, move to the shoulder area or yoke and place it on the narrow end of the ironing board.
 Iron from one shoulder, across the back of the yoke, to the other shoulder.

 Move to the sleeves by laying one sleeve flat and extended on the ironing board.
 Hold the cuff in one hand to make the fabric taut and iron from the armpit across the bottom seam and iron a crease into the top of the sleeve.
 Next, iron the cuff and do the other sleeve.

-When you are finished, hang your crisp shirt on a hanger so it is ready for your next occasion.
-Allow to dry completely before storing in a closet or wearing.
+When you are finished, hang your crisp shirt on a hanger to dry completely before wearing.
 A damp shirt will wrinkle more easily.